-There is much of the ‘non commonsensical’ in the practice of therapy – the phenomena of ‘introjection’, ‘projection’, ‘projective identification’, and ‘transferences’ included.
-These ‘psycho dynamics’ involve feeling states that are unconsciously transmitted from one to another and defy logical analysis or the ‘usual’ rules of scientific observation.
+There is much of the ‘non commonsensical’ in the practice of therapy – therapists talk about the various and interlinked phenomena of ‘introjection’, ‘projection’, ‘projective identification’, and ‘transferences’.
+These so-called ‘psycho dynamics’ involve the passing of feeling states between clients and therapists, most usually unconsciously and for reasons that are crucial to understand for the therapy to go well.
+Of course this all defies logical analysis or the ‘usual’ rules of scientific observation.

-I tried to explain ‘projective identification’ to a highly intelligent (but consistently rational) friend recently.
-In short, this dynamic – familiar to any therapist with a knowledge of the work of Melanie Klein – occurs when an unconscious feeling of a client (eg rage) is transferred by the client ‘into’ the recipient therapist.
-The client isn’t choosing to reject and propel such a feeling – this operates unconsciously.
-If all goes well, the therapist will detect that the rage he or she may feel is that of the client, and can then work with this unusual communication.
-The therapist has then learnt about a client’s hidden rage.
+I tried to explain the idea of ‘projective identification’ to a highly intelligent (but consistently rational) friend recently.
+In short, this experience – familiar to any therapist with a knowledge of the work of Melanie Klein – occurs when an unconscious feeling of a client (eg rage) is transferred by the client ‘into’ the therapist.
+The therapist thus feels this other person’s rage.
+The client isn’t necessarily choosing to reject and propel such a feeling – this operates unconsciously, as a result of the client’s fear of the rage itself, perhaps.
+If all goes well, the therapist will detect this ‘other’ rage and can then use this unusual communication for the client’s good – at the least, the therapist has then learnt about a client’s hidden rage.
 ‘Sounds a bit like magic to me’ my friend responded to this explanation, while screwing his nose up.

-I remember reading Susie Orbach’s Impossibility of Sex while I was training as a therapist and being amazed by her description of a powerful ‘countertransference’ she experienced with a client whose brother had died in a fire: she felt her own body on fire.
+I remember reading Susie Orbach’s Impossibility of Sex while I was training and being amazed by her description of a powerful ‘countertransference’ she experienced with a client whose brother had died in a fire: she felt her own body begin to burn up, as if on fire.
 At the time I was reminded of ouija boards and clairvoyance.
 I didn’t disbelieve her, but I couldn’t make any real sense out of it until I had my own first experience of something similar.
-During a session with a client, I suddenly felt terrorised, along with the inevitable profound visceral feelings of fear associated.
-This gave me a valuable clue to a terror that had happened to him in the past, that we came to talk about.
+During a session years later, I suddenly felt terrorised, along with the inevitable profound visceral feelings of fear: a thumping heart, sweaty palms and a desperate desire to run far away.
+Doing my best to give none of this away, I could later reflect on this valuable clue to a terror that had happened to him way back in his past, buried deep (understandably) that we later came to talk about.
 A bit like magic again?